Search About Newsletters Donate

 Towards Employment: The agency is a workforce development organization that connects people to employment opportunities in Northeast Ohio.
 (216) 696-5750

-Stan Donaldson Jr. Email is a staff writer for The Marshall Project - Cleveland who leads local community engagement reporting efforts.
+Stan Donaldson Jr. Email was a staff writer for The Marshall Project - Cleveland who led local community engagement reporting efforts.
 He spent a decade in newsrooms, including The (Cleveland) Plain Dealer, where he won several awards for his reporting.
 A native of Youngstown, Ohio, Donaldson joined The Marshall Project from his alma mater, Norfolk State University, where he served as the director of media relations and the president’s speechwriter.